No Beverages Are Allowed Passed This Point

 Looking Ahead: A Holistic Vision

 Future‑proofing beverage policies will require an interdisciplinary lens—melding epidemiology, environmental science, behavioral economics, and design thinking.
-But emerging technologies such as AI‑driven foot‑traffic analytics can predict peak hydration demand, prompting dynamic adjustments to dispenser availability.
+Think about it: emerging technologies such as AI‑driven foot‑traffic analytics can predict peak hydration demand, prompting dynamic adjustments to dispenser availability.
 Meanwhile, advances in biodegradable polymer science promise cups that decompose within weeks, dramatically shrinking landfill footprints.